The Car Connection Ford Focus Electric Overview

-The Ford Focus Electric is the only pure electric car the American automaker sells anywhere in the world.
+The Ford Focus Electric is the only all-electric car the American automaker sells anywhere in the world.

 Like the newer Volkswagen e-Golf, it's an electric car for drivers who don't want the alternative powertrain to be noticed by the neighbors.
 Apart from the charging port on the left front fender and a couple of chrome "Electric" door badges, you'd never know by looking at it that the Focus Electric has no engine.